mdn/translated-content/files/ru/learn/javascript/client-side_web_apis/third_party_apis/index.md

    Here we specify the icon property value as the `iconBase` plus the icon filename, to create the complete URL.
 Now try reloading your example and you'll see a custom marker displayed on your map!

+> [!NOTE]
-> **Примечание:** See [Customizing a Google Map: Custom Markers](https://developers.google.com/maps/documentation/javascript/custom-markers) for more information.
+> See [Customizing a Google Map: Custom Markers](https://developers.google.com/maps/documentation/javascript/custom-markers) for more information.

+> [!NOTE]
-> **Примечание:** See [Map marker or Icon names](https://fusiontables.google.com/DataSource?dsrcid=308519#map:id=3) to find out what other icons are available, and see what their reference names are.
+> See [Map marker or Icon names](https://fusiontables.google.com/DataSource?dsrcid=308519#map:id=3) to find out what other icons are available, and see what their reference names are.
 Their file name will be the icon name they display when you click on them, with ".png" added on the end.

 ### Displaying a popup when the marker is clicked